 Your data remains in Google indefinitely – it can be subpoenaed by lawyers, including civil cases like divorce.
 Google answered over 100,000 requests last year!
 (Source: Google Requests for User Information – lol some more!)

 Bottom line, switch to DuckDuckGo for search and take back your privacy.

 2. Use privacy-focused web browsers

-Forget Chrome (sorry Google, but we just don't like you) for browsing the web.
+Forget Chrome (sorry Google, but we don't like you) for browsing the web.
 Safari and Firefox are highly recommended.
-Safari because it's owned by Apple and we like its stance on privacy; Firefox because it's owned by Mozilla, a non-profit with no incentive to track you – "Internet for people, not profit", as they say.
+Safari because Apple owns it and we love its stance on privacy; Firefox because it's owned by Mozilla, a non-profit with no incentive to track you – "Internet for people, not profit", as they say.

 Oh, and don't forget to switch your default search engine to DuckDuckGo on both Firefox and Safari – you can do so on both in Preferences > Search.